 - Don’t donate something that you bought but never used.
 Dang it.
 You paid good money for that thing!

 - Keep two of everything.
 It’s always good to have a second can opener in case the first one breaks when you’re opening a can of tuna.

 - Keep everything.
 Keep a box of really short strings.
 Label it “Strings too short to use.”

 Do any of these bad habits seem familiar?
 They certainly do to me, I’ve done all of them!

-With any home project, whether a renovation or new build, 80 percent of the work is done in the planning stage.
-We have simple checklist to help you get organized and make sure you’re prepared for every step along the way.
-Download the checklist for your project right now for FREE:
+With any project, 80 percent of the work is done in the planning stage.
+We have simple checklists to help you get organized and make sure you’re prepared for every step along the way.
+Download them now for FREE: